 HOW TO TEST FOR CANDIDA

 It’s important to confirm a Candida infection, and not just treat based on symptoms, the latter of which can lead to costly and unnecessary medication use and unwarranted diet restrictions.

 It is best to use a combination of these tests, along with your symptoms, to confirm a diagnosis of Candida or other yeast overgrowth.
 A holistic dietitian or other qualified healthcare provider can help determine whether Candida is causing symptoms, and can order any or all of the following tests.

 - Blood Test – Checks for high levels of IgG, IgA, and IgM (Candida antibodies).

 - Stool Test – Checks for actual yeast in the stool.
 Positive test is indicative of Candida in your colon, or large intestine.
 Be sure a comprehensive stool test is the GI MAP test from Diagnostic Solutions.
 All Holistic Nutrition Clients have access to this comprehensive, at home test.

 - Urine Test – Checks for D-arabinitol (a yeast waste product).
 A positive test is indicative of Candida in the small intestine.

 Note from Dena:

-If you don’t already have a practitioner who can order these tests and discuss the results with you, I’d be happy to help!
-Contact me here for details and pricing.
+If you don’t already have a practitioner who can order these tests and discuss the results with you, I’d love to help!
+Schedule a free, 10 minute Discovery Call to get started!

 There is also a fourth test, a spit test (2), which can be performed at home and the best part is, it’s free.
 This test could be a good starting point if you suspect you might have a Candida overgrowth, but the spit test shouldn’t be used to diagnose Candida.